 - Approved private sector contractors for services, supplied by the applicant at their own cost (the cost is determined by the contractor).

-The applicant must provide the contractor's details and time of exceptation to ICI's Planning and - The applicant must provide the contractor's details and time of excavation to ICI's Planning and Projects and Civil Works Divisions at least two working days before works commence; or - The utility companies Te Aponga Uira, Vodafone Cook Islands and To Tatou Vai undertake this work themselves; or - ICI Civil Works Division, at the request and cost of the applicant (for chip seal roads only).
+The applicant must provide the contractor's details and time of excavation to ICI's Planning and - Projects and Civil Works Divisions at least two working days before works commence; or The utility companies Te Aponga Uira, Vodafone Cook Islands and To Tatou Vai undertake this - work themselves; or ICI Civil Works Division, at the request and cost of the applicant (for chip seal roads only).
 ICI's service includes the pavement reinstatement.

 ICI will inspect the site for the works prior to issuing the permit for road excavation.
-During the backfilling stage, ICI will have a staff member check the works to ensure that the road is backfilled using the correct materials and compaction methods.
+During the backfilling stage, ICI will have a staff member check the works to ensure that the road is backfilled using the correct materials and compaction methods as per COP 5.